Skip to main content

 Skills

-Skills are knowledge packages that enable agents to execute code and generate files in isolated sandbox environments.
-Unlike external tools (which you implement in your backend), skills are self-contained packages with documentation and scripts that run in secure sandboxes.
+Skills are knowledge packages that enable agents to execute code and generate files.
+Unlike external tools (which you implement in your backend), skills are self-contained packages with documentation and scripts.
+By default, skills run in isolated sandbox environments, but they can also run directly on the agent's computer.

 Overview